‘Antisemitism and other forms of hate have no place at Harvard’ — Harvard Gazette

 The hearing, which ran nearly six hours, was at times contentious, as some lawmakers expressed dissatisfaction with the actions that Harvard and other institutions have taken to fight antisemitism.

-The session also offered representatives a chance to air partisan grievances, as committee Democrats criticized the majority Republicans for supporting significant budget cuts to the Education Department’s Office for Civil Rights, which investigates incidents of campus harassment and discrimination.

-Republicans, meanwhile, targeted the political makeup of university faculties, saying conservative viewpoints are underrepresented.
-They questioned whether diversity, equity, and inclusion efforts have done enough to support Jewish students.
+The session also offered representatives a chance to air partisan grievances.
+Democrats, the minority on the House panel, criticized Republicans for supporting significant budget cuts to the Education Department’s Office for Civil Rights, which investigates incidents of campus harassment and discrimination, while Republicans targeted the political makeup of university faculties, saying conservative viewpoints are underrepresented.
+Majority members also questioned whether diversity, equity, and inclusion efforts have done enough to support Jewish students.

-Gay detailed steps Harvard has taken against antisemitism, saying that the University has increased security in vulnerable places such as student residences.
+Gay outlined steps Harvard has taken against antisemitism, saying that the University has increased security in vulnerable places such as student residences.
 In addition, University police have been in communication with local, state, and federal law enforcement about threats to the community.
 Administrators have also provided organizers of events, including protests, with clear policies and requirements — and potential penalties for violating guidelines.

-Other steps include increased reporting mechanisms to make it easier for students and other members of the community to report discrimination, harassment, and abusive behavior.
+Other actions include increased reporting mechanisms to make it easier for students and other members of the community to report discrimination, harassment, and abusive behavior.
 Counseling resources have been enhanced, with additional trauma-informed resources available.
 Support from Harvard’s religious community, which includes more than 30 campus faith leaders, has also been enhanced.

 The University also plans to institute a robust education program on antisemitism and Islamophobia, reflecting Gay’s assertion that the roots of bigotry lie in ignorance.

-Responding to questions exploring causes of the rise of antisemitism and hatred, Nadell called social media “the most destructive force spreading antisemitism ever imaginable.”
-She said it allows antisemitic comments to spread to millions of followers very rapidly.
+Responding to questions about antisemitism and hatred on social media, Nadell called the platforms “the most destructive force spreading antisemitism ever imaginable.”
+The style of communication that emerges from the sites is another problem, Gay said.

-Gay said the difficulty with social media is not just the rapid spread of information but also the nature of the communication it fosters and how that can worsen crises that require communication and understanding.

 “One of the things that’s been laid bare over the last couple of months is how ill-equipped the community is and has been to deal with dialogue in moments of crisis,” Gay said.
 “Instead, what’s substituted for that is the ‘social mediafication’ of dialogue.
 It’s intemperate, it’s ahistorical, it’s just mean, and it’s a way of engaging that has been deeply socialized through social media and is reflexive for a lot of the students on our campus.”